stemoutreach/CodeCreateLab/ParentVolunteer.md

-# CodeCreateLab – Parent & Volunteer Pitch
+# CodeCreateLab – Parent & Volunteer

 Welcome to **CodeCreateLab!**
 Our mission is to introduce students to the world of **Raspberry Pi** and **Python programming** through hands-on exploration, creativity, and problem-solving.